 National Safe Work Month, held each October, raises awareness of work health and safety across industry.

 Individuals, their families and the broader community are all impacted by work-related injury and illness.
-Last year in Australia around 180 people died while doing their job.
-In 2017-18 107,000 people made a workers’ compensation claim for serious injury or illness.
+Almost 200 people in Australia die while doing their job and over 100,000 people make a workers’ compensation claim for serious injury or illness.

 This is why, during October each year, we ask businesses, employers and workers to join National Safe Work Month and commit to building safe and healthy workplaces.

 2021 Organise your own workplace activity competition winners

 SafeWork SA’s 2021 ‘Organise Your Own Workplace Activity’ competition ignited an impressive range of creative activities that promoted and highlighted the importance of WHS in the workplace.

 Six businesses were recognised for their workplace safety initiatives held during National Safe Work Month.
 2021's competition was the closest and fiercely contested to date.

 Assessment of all registered events looked at originality of idea, relevance to health and safety to their industry, promotion of events, and workplace engagement.